LauraSchneider/imageboard/README.md

-I build a single page application project in one week during my time in the Full Stack Web Development program.
+I built a single page application project in one week during my time in the Full Stack Web Development program.
 I created an imageboard using Vue.js for the first time.

-On the main page, a user would be able to upload a new image and be able to see previous images posted by other users by clicking on the 'More' button.
+On the main page, a user is able to upload a new image and be able to see previous images posted by other users by clicking on the 'More' button.

 <img src="imageboard_uploadpic_demo.gif">